serebrov/serebrov.github.io/content/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 ## Preconditions cannot be strengthened in a subtype

-In most cases preconditions are expectations about method input arguments (not always as object has an internal state which is also a part of the precondition).
+In most cases preconditions are expectations about method input arguments, also an object's internal state can be a part of the precondition.

 This is a more generic rule of the contravariance rule for method arguments.
-The contravariance rule says that subclass can accept more generic argument type (`LiveBeing` instead of `Animal`), this is a weaker precondition (subclass accepts wider range of arguments).
+The contravariance rule says that subclass can accept more generic argument type (`LiveBeing` instead of `Animal`), this is a weaker precondition (subclass accepts a wider range of arguments).

-The same logic applies not only to the types of arguments, but to the other kind of expectations as well, such as a range of the integer argument:
+The same logic applies not only to the types of arguments but to the other kind of expectations as well, such as a range of the integer argument:

 ```python
 class The24Hours